oceanprotocol/docs/using-ocean-market/asset-hosting.md

 Now that the S3 endpoint has public access, the asset will be hosted successfully.

 Go to [Ocean Market](https://market.oceanprotocol.com/publish/1) to complete the form for asset creation.

-Copy the `Object URL` that can be found at `Object Overview` from AWS S3 bucket and paste it in the `File` field from the form found at [step 2](https://market.oceanprotocol.com/publish/2) as it is illustrated below.
+Copy the `Object URL` that can be found at `Object Overview` from the AWS S3 bucket and paste it into the `File` field from the form found at [step 2](https://market.oceanprotocol.com/publish/2) as it is illustrated below.

 ![Get the S3 Bucket Link & Publish Asset on Market - 1](images/hosting-services/aws-12.png)